harendra-kumar/concise-haskell/libs/transformers/transformers.rst

 Any monad which implements the `MonadReader` class can use operations from a reader buried somewhere down the transformer stack without explicit lifting.
-For example we can just use the `ask` operation and it will retrieve the environment of a reader somewhere down in the stack.
+For example we can just use the `ask` operation and it will retrieve the environment of a reader from anywhere down in the stack.

 Provide an example class here.

+As everyone is well aware, when a monad transformer shows up multiple times in the monad stack, the automatic type class resolution mechanism doesn't work, and you need to explicitly say which monad transformer you want to interact with.

 Extensible Exceptions
 ---------------------